 Joliet homeowners ask about repair vs. replacement constantly.
 Tony gives a straight answer at every estimate:

 Repair makes sense when: the damage is isolated - one or two cracks without heave, spalling limited to a small area, or joint deterioration without structural movement.
-The underlying base is still solid and the slab is less than 15–20 years old.
+The surrounding slab and base still need to be stable enough to support the repair.

 Replacement makes more sense when: cracks run across the full width of multiple panels, sections are heaving or settling unevenly relative to each other, surface scaling has reached the aggregate, or the slab is old enough that the next Illinois winter will make the repair work look wrong beside the original deteriorating surface.